needsupport/react-weather-dashboard/README.md

 ### API Rate Limiting

-The OpenWeather API has rate limits.
+Weather APIs have rate limits.
 The backend implements caching and rate limiting to avoid exceeding these limits.

 ### Performance Optimization